 There are many reasons one might prefer raw milk over pasteurized milk, ranging from nutritional to ethical to environmental.
 Different people will resonate with different reasons, depending on their value system, worldview and priorities.

-Many consumers believe that raw milk is higher in nutritional content than conventional milk, which may have some merit.
 Raw milk comes from cows that graze on grass.
 Some evidence suggests that milk from these cows is likely to have higher levels of fat-soluble vitamins and other nutrients.
 Cows fed fresh green forage, especially those grazing grass, have been shown to have higher levels of conjugated linoleic acid (CLA) and essential fatty acids in their milk.
 (1,2) Cows are natural herbivores and are healthiest when they eat grass, rather than the grain they are fed in confinement dairy operations.

 The pasteurization process also reduces the nutritional quality of milk products.
 Research has shown a decrease in manganese, copper, and iron after heat treatment.
 (3) The FDA acknowledges that pasteurization destroys a substantial portion of the vitamin C in milk, and sterilization is also known to significantly impair the bioactivity of vitamin B6 contained in milk.
 (4, 5) Beta-lactoglobulin, a heat-sensitive protein in milk that is destroyed by pasteurization, increases intestinal absorption of vitamin A, so the supplemental vitamin A in conventional milk may be harder to absorb.
 (6) While pasteurized milk does retain some level of nutritional value, it seems that unpasteurized milk is superior in vitamin and mineral content overall.